premchander-revature/interviewquestions/DDL.md

 -----

-10.How to check the database if already created in the system?
+10.How to check if the database is created in the system?
 Write a Sample query.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)